tttinh/blog/201904/08_DebugCrashLoopBackOffInK8S.md

   restartPolicy: Always
 ```

-## Why does a CrashLoopBackOff occur?
+## Why does a CrashLoopBackOff occur

 1. The application inside the container keeps crashing.
 2. Some type of parameters of the pod or container have been configured incorrectly.
 3. An error has been made when deploying Kubernetes.

-## How can I see if there are CrashLoopBackOff in my cluster?
+## How can I see if there are CrashLoopBackOff in my cluster

 Run `kubectl get pods` command and we’ll be able to see the status of any pod that is currently in `CrashLoopBackOff`: